Lsmith2895/FindMyFurryFriend/README.md

 1. Clone from GitHub
 2. npm install
 3. Start trial with Twilio https://www.twilio.com/login
-  A. get API key and Token
+  * A. get API key and Token
-  B. Setup Twillio.config.js
+  * B. Setup Twillio.config.js
 4. Setup MySQL
-  A. a new database named "furryfriend"
+  * A. a new database named `furryfriend`
-  B. create new table named "LostPets"
+  * B. create new table named `LostPets`

 ## Contributing
 1. Fork the Project